Lawmakers gut bill aimed at protecting Maine lakes

 Environmentalists have said the fund the $2 million appropriation was bound for will be increasingly strained as Maine’s climate warms and its freshwater bodies become more hospitable to invasive aquatic plant species.

-The bill is one of the five measures that Maine Audubon and other groups hope will help protect freshwater lakes and ponds, including a measure to increase the cost of state-mandated boat stickers that help fund programs to prevent invasives and strengthen shoreland zoning measures.
+The bill is one of the five measures that Maine Audubon and other groups hope will help protect freshwater lakes and ponds, including a measure to increase the cost of state-mandated boat stickers that help fund the invasives prevention program, and another to strengthen shoreland zoning measures.

 At the time of the bill’s introduction, legislators called the $2 million a “drop in the bucket” compared to the economic benefits Maine’s lakes and ponds provide — around $14 billion per year according to a recent valuation by the University of Maine and state DEP.